 Once the summer cooled off some, we took the Striders out to make a concerted effort on balancing.
 It sure didn’t take long for the boys to get the hang of it.
 After only a few days each, they both asked me to take the training wheels off of their big bikes.

 I started by swinging the training wheels up so they wouldn’t touch the ground, and running alongside them, as one does.
 (Sure wish I had pictures of that!
 LOL)

 The Strider 2-in-1 bikes are smaller than the big bikes, so I told the boys I would put the pedals that came with them on so they can learn how to pedal with a little more control.
 We have had a couple of wipe-outs on the bigger bikes – no fun.

 AAALLLLL I wanted was to be able to go on family bike rides.

-I would have been able to do that much sooner than now – like YEARS sooner – if instead of spending the cash on all the other bikes – I had JUST spent the money on the balance bikes, to begin with!
+I would have been able to do that much sooner – like YEARS sooner – if instead of spending the cash on all the other bikes – I had JUST spent the money on the balance bikes, to begin with!